Interbank lending with benchmark rates: Pareto optima for a class of singular control games: Abstract

 \section{Abstract}

-We study a class of $N$-player stochastic differential games of singular control, motivated by the study of a dynamic model of interbank lending with benchmark rates.
+We analyze a class of stochastic differential games of singular control, motivated by the study of a dynamic model of interbank lending with benchmark rates.
 We describe Pareto optima for this game and show how they may be achieved through the intervention of a regulator, whose policy is a solution to a singular stochastic control problem.
-Pareto optima are characterized in terms of the solution to a new class of Skorokhod problems with piecewise-continuous free boundary.
+Pareto optima are characterized in terms of the solutions to a new class of Skorokhod problems with piecewise-continuous free boundary.

 Pareto optimal policies are shown to correspond to the enforcement of endogenous bounds on interbank lending rates.
-Analytical comparison between Pareto optima and Nash equilibria for the case of two players allows quantifying the impact of regulatory intervention on the stability of the interbank rate.
+Analytical comparison between Pareto optima and Nash equilibria provides insight into the impact of regulatory intervention on the stability of interbank rates.

 {\bf Keywords:} LIBOR rate, interbank markets, stochastic differential game, singular stochastic control, Pareto optimum, Nash equilibrium, Skorokhod problem.